anna-kudrow/notes_app/README.md

 # notes_app
-A simple program for making notes
+A simple program for making notes.

+This is a simple proggram that supports writing notes down, editing them, saving, reading and removing.